-Under common law in the United States, the term was used by the prosecutor to declare that they were voluntarily ending a criminal case after the filing of formal charges but before before a verdict could be rendered at trial.
+Under common law in the United States, the term was used by the prosecutor to declare that they were voluntarily ending a criminal case after the filing of formal charges but before a verdict could be rendered at trial.

 On the other hand, if an arrest is made, but the prosecutor declines to file any formal charges, then the termination of the case is accomplished by the filing of a “no file.”

-In some cases, the Defendant attorney might object to the entry of the nolle prosequi and instead request that the court enter an involuntary dismissal.
+The Defendant attorney might object to the entry of the nolle prosequi and instead request that the court enter an involuntary dismissal.

 In addition to an entry of a nolle prosequi, the other ways in which a criminal case might be terminated in a favorable way for the defense include:

-- an acquittal at trial
+- an acquittal at trial;

-- an order of dismissal reflecting an affirmative decision not to prosecute
+- an order of dismissal reflecting an affirmative decision not to prosecute;

-- a granted writ of habeas corpus
+- a granted writ of habeas corpus.

 Impact of the Nolle Prosequi on Speedy Trial in Florida